Does Your Child Chew on Everything? 3 Common Questions Parents Ask

 - Stress/Anxiety – If you are concerned your child may be experiencing anxiety, talk to your healthcare provider.

 - Sensory Stimulation – For children with sensory processing difficulties, stimming (a repetitive movement that stimulates a sense regularly) can help them manage sensory information.
 Chewing is one form of stimming some children use.
+Learn more about sensory development.

 - Body Awareness – Does your child not realize when they have food on their lips?
 Or do they sometimes put too much food in their mouth?
 This can be because they are having difficulty sensing these things and what is appropriate.
+Learn more about proprioception, the body awareness sense.

 - Concentration – Have you ever seen someone so focused on what they’re doing, they don’t even realize they’re chewing on the end on their pen?
 This happens to kids too!
 It’s common for chewing to help focus because it’s a repetitive motion and can block out other distractions.

 - Boredom/Habit – Some kids will chew on the sleeve or collar of their shirt and not even realize they are doing it.
 For other kids, chewing can be a way to cope.
+If you suspect boredom is the cause for your child’s chewing, try some of these activities to keep them busy!

 These are not the only reasons a child may be chewing.
 If you feel your child is chewing excessively, talk with your health care provider.